Holy Angels Third World Group

-Holy Angels Third World Group was founded in February 1984.
+Holy Angels Third World Group was founded in February 1984 by Peter and Mary Phillips.
 The Groupís financial aim is to raise funds for Third World projects through appeals to parishioners and others,

 and through a variety of special events.
 These have included concerts, dances, an art exhibition, sponsored walks and hunger lunches; while the sale of fairly traded produce,

 stationery, and manufactured items has been promoted through a quarterly Fair Trade Stall.
 In addition to providing financial support for Third World projects, the Group aims

 to draw attention to the plight of the deprived and marginalised in Third World countries, and supports other bodies assisting directly in the field

 or campaigning in the interests of the Third World, and of Justice and Peace at home as well as abroad.

 The sale of Fair Trade products in the Tent was a regular activity